ScottPJones/JavaScriptBridge.jl/README.md

 # JuliaJS.jl

-This is simple package that allows Julia to interact with JavaScript in a browser.
+This is simple package that allows Julia to interact with JavaScript in a browser and is heavily inspired by [Blink.jl](https://github.com/JunoLab/Blink.jl).

 ## Installation